 You read a news story about Starbucks Coffee offering free Internet access at their stores.
 You're discussing the story with your husband.
-You think that this change will bring a lot of new customers to Starbucks.
-You say:
+You say this because you think that this change will bring a lot of new customers to Starbucks.

 That's a good move on their part.

 "A good move" is something you do that is smart and has a good result for you:

 Buying a house would be a good move for us financially.

 This phrase might be related to the game of chess.
 In chess, each player's turn is called a "move".
 If you do something that's smart and helps you win, someone might call it "a good move".
 So if you imagine life as being similar to a big chess game, you can understand why people use the phrase "a good move" to talk about smart decisions or actions.